ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ```

-We also run our hand base model on wrists.
-They all got classified as hands!

-This means our hand dataset shall be a mix of hands, wrist and forearms or vice versa.
+Running this script against the wrist dataset gave us the same result meaning the hand dataset shall be a mix of hands, wrist and forearms.
+The legs base model did a similar approach for feet.
+Therefore, legs and feet datasets were combined to the same category.

-We created another another one for labling legs, and another one for classifying fractured non-fracture/

 # Main Model
 Yin's paper, proposes CNN, and a Bidirectional LSTM RNN model.